-Core Skills provides extra teaching in small groups with specialist teachers, providing valuable opportunities for you to practise the key concepts taught in the main English/ Mathematics lessons and to receive additional tuition where necessary.
-There is opportunity during the two years to move between English and Mathematics, depending on individual need.
-Since the teaching groups are smaller than average, there is more time to consolidate learning and to reinforce other skills e.g. organisational, thinking and revision skills.

-Please note: Students taking this Core course DO NOT take a Modern Foreign Language.
-(Core Skills is also available as an optional course).
+Core Skills provides extra teaching with specialist teachers, providing valuable opportunities for you to practise the key concepts taught in the main English/ Mathematics lessons.
+Please note: Students taking this Core course do not take a Modern Foreign Language.
+(Core Skills is also available as an optional course)